top of page

 Africa partition eventbrite 1.png

-As the world watched in horror while the imperialist ambitions of Russia's President Putin plays out at Ukraine's expense, we turned our thoughts to the events of 138 years ago when major European powers cemented their imperialist power grab of a land that was not theirs to take: the Berlin Conference and the partitioning of Africa.
+As the world watched in horror while the seemingly imperialist ambitions of Russia's President Putin played out at Ukraine's expense, we turned our thoughts to the events of 138 years ago when major European powers cemented their imperialist power grab of a land that was not theirs to take: the Berlin Conference and the partitioning of Africa.

 Drawing on online resources once more, with the help of one of our Council of Reference Members, Neil Charlton, we explored the implications today for this beautiful continent and its people of the 'Scramble for Africa' by our European forefathers.